MicrosoftContentModerator/samples-fbPageModeration/README.md

 	 - Replace the contents of the run.csx with contents posted at [FbListener/run.csx](FbListener/run.csx)

- - *Create CMListener* - This function receives events from Content Moderator
+ - *Create a new HttpTrigger-CShrap function named CMListener* - This function receives events from Content Moderator
 	 - Click on the "**+**" add to create new function.
 	 - Click on "**create your own custom function**"
 	 - Click on the tile that says "HttpTrigger-CShrap"